Target Towing Vessel

 a Royal Navy target towing vessel, and Mine Sweeper during WW2, she had been converted

-on charter to the Isle of Man, with motorbikes and riders due to take part in
+to the Isle of Man, with motorbikes and riders due to take part in the TT Races,

 in the strong currents, she then struck Angus Rock and began to sink rapidly.